-Our approach to the problems of untreated epilepsy is to fund training programs for healthcare professionals (physicians, neurodiagnostic technicians, and community health workers) to build capacity for diagnosis, to provide diagnostic tools in the form of EEG equipment, and to make treatment grants of psychiatric and anti-epileptic medications (for patients and research).
-We are also interested in innovative ways to solve problems through task shifting, telehealth and research.
+Our approach to the problems of untreated epilepsy is to fund training programs for healthcare providers (physicians, neurodiagnostic technicians, and community health workers), to provide diagnostic tools in the form of EEG equipment, and to make treatment grants of psychiatric and anti-epileptic medications (for patients and research).
+We are also interested in innovative ways to solve problems through task shifting, telemedicine and research.

 We are always happy to begin a conversation with organizations and individuals who share our mission to reduce treatment gaps for epilepsy and psychiatric disorders in under-resourced areas of the world.
 And while we are a funder of epilepsy programs, we also seek the support of larger funders for new programs to accelerate our ability to meet the diagnosis and treatment needs of the millions of people with untreated epilepsy in under-resourced areas.

-Since 2015, ROW Foundation has granted seven EEG units to hospitals in Armenia, India, Kenya, Republic of Georgia and Sudan for the diagnosis of epilepsy and has made training grants for psychiatric and EEG technician training in Africa.
-We grant ongoing supplies of branded-generic levetiracetam and lamotrigine to 18 partners in 14 countries, as well as emergency humanitarian medication aid to Venezuela, Syria, and global partners Americares and Direct Relief.
+Since 2015, ROW Foundation has granted EEG equipment to hospitals in Armenia, India, Kenya, Republic, Sudan, Suriname and Uganda for the diagnosis of epilepsy and has supported training programs for healthcare providers in Africa.
+We grant ongoing supplies of Roweepra® (levetiracetam) and Subvenite® (lamotrigine) to 22 partners in 15 countries, as well as emergency humanitarian medication aid to Venezuela, Syria, and global partners Americares and Direct Relief.